Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: NSE transition, , and radioactive nuclei

-In practice, this can lead to moderate to severe differences in selected isotopes, particularly those produced in complete silicon burning ($\rm T\geq 5~GK)$ close to the PNS.
+In practice, this leads to moderate-to-severe differences in selected isotopes, particularly those produced during complete silicon burning ($\rm T\geq 5~GK)$ near the PNS.
 A clear example of this is $\ce{^44Ti}$.
-To test how sensitive our results are to the choice of the NSE threshold, we decided to also run, for the WH07 progenitors, nucleosynthesis calculations with an NSE threshold set at 10~GK.
-Unfortunately, SkyNet is not able to handle NSE thresholds higher than 7-8 GK \citep{Lippuner2017_SkyNet_methods}.
-Therefore, just as a proof of principle, we took the trajectories with peak temperatures from 7 to 10 GK, and we set a ceiling of 7 GK and initialized the abundances to the pre-SN values.
-Although this is not equivalent to doinf a proper nucelosynthesis calculation between 7 and 10 GK, it still highlights the effect of ignoring the Ye evolution for these tracers.
-More accurate methods should be adopted for a thorough study, which is however beyond the scope of this paper.
+To test how sensitive our results are to the chosen NSE threshold, we also ran nucleosynthesis calculations with an NSE threshold set at 10~GK for the WH07 progenitors.
+Unfortunately, SkyNet cannot handle NSE thresholds higher than 7-8 GK \citep{Lippuner2017_SkyNet_methods}.
+Therefore, as proof of principle, we took the trajectories with peak temperatures between 7 to 10 GK, set a ceiling of 7 GK, and initialized the abundances to pre-supernova values.
+Although not equivalent to a proper nucleosynthesis calculation between 7 and 10 GK, this approach still highlights the impact of ignoring the $Y_e$ evolution for these tracers.
+More accurate methods should be adopted for a thorough study.
+This is nevertheless beyond the scope of this paper.

-The comparison of our standard nucleosynthesis results with this approximate 10 GK threshold is shown in Figure~\ref{fig:Ti44_10Gk} alongside the results from WH07 and C19.
-In the latter study, an actual NSE threshold of $\sim 10$~GK was used, and as one can clearly see, our $\ce{^44Ti}$ and $\ce{^57Ni}$ yields with the approximate threshold at 10 GK are much closer to the results of C19 compared to our standard calculation.
-It is important to highlight that the yields from WH07 are even larger, which is a consequence of the larger explosion energies adopted in their work, as explained in previous sections.
+We compare our standard nucleosynthesis results with this approximate 10 GK threshold in Fig.~\ref{fig:Ti44_10Gk} alongside the results from WH07 and C19.
+In the latter study, an NSE threshold of $\sim 10$~GK was used; however, unlike our work, it included neutrino emission and absorption during post-processing.
+As clearly shown, our $\ce{^44Ti}$ and $\ce{^57Ni}$ yields using the 10 GK approximate threshold are much closer to the C19 results than our standard calculation.
+This is because with a higher NSE threshold, more inner tracers are initialized at the pre-supernova $Y_e = 0.5$.
+Therefore, this leads to higher abundances of several $\alpha$-elements such as $\ce{^44Ti}$.

+As shown by \cite{Harris2017_postprocess_tracers} for a 21-isotope network, modifying the NSE threshold has a further consequence: an overly low transition temperature prevents the capture of $\alpha$ particles produced during the NSE, leading to $\alpha$-rich freeze-out and reduced $\alpha$-element abundances.
+Therefore, if one verifies that the $Y_e$ from post-processing reproduces the $Y_e$ in the simulation, a higher NSE threshold should not modify the resulting abundances.
+However, given the far more sophisticated neutrino interactions adopted in the simulations, post-processing -- even when neutrino interactions are present -- does not guarantee identical $Y_e$ values.
+Finally, it is important to highlight that WH07 yields are even larger, as a direct consequence of their higher explosion energies, as explained in previous sections.

-\subsection{Radioactive Nuclei}
+\subsection{Radioactive nuclei}